davidmoten/jns/README.md

 Would like to document in java 8 (enjoying the conciseness of lambdas) a basic implementation of a [Navier-Stokes equations](http://en.wikipedia.org/wiki/Navier%E2%80%93Stokes_equations) solver for an incompressible fluid in 3D using the [pressure-correction method](http://en.wikipedia.org/wiki/Pressure-correction_method).

 In terms of reference material I've found very detailed mathematical discussions of the pressure-correction method or high level descriptions and nothing in between.
 Ideally I'd like some pseudo code describing the algorithm with enough detail to code from.
-Still looking!
+Still looking and in the meantime am fleshing out my best guesses.

 Architecture
 --------------